This Government is clear that any form of hate crime or prejudice is completely unacceptable and will not be tolerated.

 In October 2017 we launched a six week 'Hate Has No Home in Scotland' campaign in partnership with Police Scotland.
 The campaign aimed to raise awareness of hate crime and encouraged both victims and witnesses to report it.

 The campaign evaluation was positive and showed it had been particularly successful among those who have experienced hate crime.

-This ensures that levels of hate crime are recorded and it sends a signal that society does not accept this form of conduct.
-It also reassures victims and their families that the fact an offence was motivated by prejudice has been formally acknowledged and taken into account in sentencing.
+As well as ensuring that levels of hate crime are recorded, it sends a signal that society does not accept this form of conduct.
+It also reassures victims and their families that an offence motivated by prejudice has been formally acknowledged and taken into account in sentencing.

 In Scotland, the law currently recognises hate crimes as motivated by prejudice for statutory aggravations based on:

 - race: section 96 of the Crime and Disorder Act 1998